Allen-Tildesley/examples/GUIDE.md

 Typically, runs produce a final configuration `cnf.out` (which may be renamed to `cnf.inp` as a starting point for further runs) and intermediate configurations `cnf.001`, `cnf.002` etc during the run.

+Some of the programs simulate a single chain of atoms, without periodic boundary conditions.
+Initial configurations for these may be prepared using the `initialize_chain` program.

 A utility program,
 `adjust` takes in an MC or MD configuration and